prasanna-sk/lakebase-data-steward-app/README.md

 This is a reusable template for data stewardship applications.
 Customize as needed for your organization.

+### ⚠️ Educational Use Disclaimer

+This repository is purely for educational purposes and to get hands-on experience with Databricks Apps and Lakebase implementation.
+The repo is not meant to be used in Production.

 ---

 **🎉 Your Lakebase Data Stewardship Portal is ready to use!**